 Keeping clean and well-managed data is fundamental to lead nurturing.
 That includes keeping organized records of lead contacts.
 This is where having a reliable real estate CRM makes a world of difference.
 Real estate CRM platforms to check out include:

-Click here to read a full breakdown of each platform and its features from The Close.
+Read the full breakdown of each platform and its features from The Close here.

 Even with a powerful CRM in place, it’s important to make a schedule for cleaning up lead data and ensuring that your information is updated.
 Be sure to keep record of which leads ultimately convert to clients.
 It can be tedious work, but it’s essential.